 The fastest way to destroy an Agile implementation is to let functional silos get in the way.
 Unfortunately, it happens all the time.
-And it happens because many companies underestimate the organizational implications of a successful Agile implementation.
+And it happens because many companies underestimate the organizational implications of the overall successful Agile implementation.
 Most technology companies are still organized into discrete, functional chimneys: Marketing, Engineering, Quality, Manufacturing, etc. In such organizations, functional allegiance tends to trump customer/product allegiance.
 Deferring to functional needs rather than customer needs runs counter to Agile principles.
 In functional organizations, team members tend to become entangled in conflicts that arise from resource misalignments, inconsistent project priorities and office politics.
 These are major obstacles to the team’s ability to execute to a predictable schedule.
 And when functional organizations do not support the transition to Agile, your implementation is defeated before it begins.

 Moving from Functional to Product Allegiance